-A Showgirl Dies Mysteriously After Partying with Fatty Arbuckle
+A Showgirl's Mysterious Death After Partying With Fatty Arbuckle

 Fatty Arbuckle was a comedic actor in silent films, known for his lovable, oafish persona.
 Offscreen, however, he was a bit of a party animal, and though the details of what actually happened remain unclear, his affinity for letting things get a little out of control seem to have caught up with him.

 After a party at Arbuckle's house, the young actress Virginia Rappe was rushed to the hospital, where she ultimately died.
 Rappe had suffered from a ruptured bladder and other apparent physical trauma, and rumors quickly circulated that her death had been the result of a violent sexual assault.
 After one of Rappe's friends accused Arbuckle directly, the case actually went to trial - Arbuckle was exonerated, but his public image was ruined, and his career never fully recovered.